yuhko-msft/microsoft-graph-docs/doc-stubs/api/organization-activateservice.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Activate a given service for a tenant
+Activate a given service for a tenant and will require admin privileges to run.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).